 Mr. Oberdorf and the Company are parties to an agreement, dated as of March 1, 2002, providing for the employment of Mr. Oberdorf as Chief Financial Officer and Treasurer of the Company.
 The agreement provides for an annual base salary of \$325,000.
 Pursuant to the agreement, Mr. Oberdorf was granted an option to purchase 750,000 shares of Common Stock of the Company at an exercise price of \$1.55 per share.
 The option is divided into three tranches as follows: tranche 1 = 350,000 shares; tranche 2 = 250,000 shares; and tranche 3 = 150,000 shares.
-Tranche 1 of the option shall vest and become exercisable as follows: (A) \$^{1/4th}\$ of the number of shares subject to tranche 1 shall vest and become exercisable on the earlier to occur of (i) the first anniversary of the date of grant and (ii) the First Confirmation Date, plus (B) an additional \$^{1/48th}\$ of the number of shares subject to tranche 1 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the date of grant.
-Tranche 2 of the option shall vest and become exercisable as follows: (A) \$^{1/4th}\$ of the number of shares subject to tranche 2 shall vest and become exercisable on the first anniversary of the First Confirmation Date, plus (B) an additional \$^{1/48th}\$ of the number of shares subject to tranche 2 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the First Confirmation Date.
+Tranche 1 of the option shall vest and become exercisable as follows: (A) 1/4th of the number of shares subject to tranche 1 shall vest and become exercisable on the earlier to occur of (i) the first anniversary of the date of grant and (ii) the First Confirmation Date, plus (B) an additional 1/48th of the number of shares subject to tranche 1 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the first anniversary of the First Confirmation Date, plus (B) an additional 1/48th of the number of shares subject to tranche 2 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the First Confirmation Date.
 Notwithstanding the foregoing, if the First Confirmation Date does not occur prior to March 4, 2007, tranche 2 of the option shall nonetheless vest and become exercisable in full on March 4, 2007.
-Tranche 3 of the option shall vest and become exercisable as follows: (A) \$^{1/4th}\$ of the number of shares subject to tranche 3 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the Second Confirmation Date.
-Notwithstanding the foregoing, if the Second Confirmation Date does not occur prior to March
+Tranche 3 of the option shall vest and become exercisable as follows: (A) 1/4th of the number of shares subject to tranche 3 shall vest and become exercisable on the first anniversary of the Second Confirmation Date, plus (B) an additional 1/48th of the number of shares subject to tranche 3 shall vest and become exercisable on the date of each successive monthly anniversary of the first anniversary of the Second Confirmation Date.
+Notwithstanding the foregoing, if the Second Confirmation Date does not occur prior to March 4, 2007, tranche 3 of the option shall nonetheless vest and become exercisable in full on March 4, 2007.